- Made in Mexico in 2002

 Sizing and Measurements:

-- Tagged as a 12 MIS (Refer to measurements for best fit)
+- Tagged as a 42x30 (refer to measurements for best fit)

 If you have any questions about fit, feel free to utilize the chat function found in the bottom right corner of this webpage, or send me a message on IG @sustainablesupplyco or email me at email@example.com.